 While mushrooms grace our tables year-round, Autumn showers us with a delightful variety of these umami-rich gems.
 Unlike other vegetables, mushrooms don't rely on sunlight, allowing them to flourish in darker, colder environments.
 This season introduces us to a medley of flavours, from earthy porcini to delicate chanterelles.
 Nutrient-wise, mushrooms are full of essential minerals like selenium, which supports a healthy immune system.
 Try our delicious Creamy Mushroom & Herb Pasta for a perfect warming dinner.
 The mushrooms, onions, and garlic team up wonderfully with the creamy yoghurt and zingy lemon sauce.

 Tip: To keep them fresh, store mushrooms in a paper bag in the refrigerator, allowing them to breathe.

 This pasta is a perfect warming dinner.
-The mushrooms, onions and garlic go so well with the creamy yogurt and lemon sauce, and the spinach, basil and sage add a real freshness to the whole dish.
-You can add more cloves if you like it super garlicky, and throw in any extra veg too like peas or spinach for some extra greens.
+The mushrooms, onions and garlic go so well with the creamy yoghurt and lemon sauce, and the spinach, basil and sage add a real freshness to the whole dish.
+You can add more garlic if you like it super garlicky, and throw in any extra veg, such as peas or spinach, for extra greens.
 View Recipe

 This rustic vegetable tart, with a layer of rich, indulgent ‘cheesy’ béchamel sauce, makes for a wonderful lunch or dinner if you’re entertaining friends.
 View Recipe